mcasperson/SecondBrain/README.md

 ollama pull qwen3:30b-a3b
 ```

-You are free to use a variety of models, but I have found the nemotron and qwen3 models to be some of the best.
+You are free to use a variety of models, but I have found the qwen3 models to be some of the best.

 ## Directory Scan Example